 Betty Shabazz’s troubled grandson could face murder charge

-But even if Malcolm were charged and convicted of homicide, he would spend no more than 18 months in custody under juvenile law.
-The sentence could be extended year by year to his 18th birthday.
+But even if 12-year-old Malcolm Shabazz were charged and convicted of homicide, he would spend no more than 18 months in custody under juvenile law.